ZakharovNerd/image-classification-service/README.md

 ## About the project

 This project project consists of Machine Learning service for multilabel image classification task, created with **FastAPI** and dependency-injector for greater readability and testing.
 The model training is done in [another repository](https://github.com/ZakharovNerd/image-classification-modeling).
-The project is managed by **Docker**, the model weights are downloaded by **dvc**, the server part in maintained by **Ansible**
+The project is managed by **Docker**, the model weights are downloaded by **DVC**, the server part in maintained by **Ansible**

 ### Goal